aide-abdel/project-week-mern-stack/README.md

 2. Navigate to the project directory and run `npm install`.
 3. Create a `.env` file in the project directory and add the following environment variables:
    - `MONGODB_URI`: the URI for your MongoDB database
-   - `JWT_SECRET`: a secret key for JSON Web Token authentication
 4. Run `npm start` to start the server and client.

 ## Usage

 - Create an account or log in with an existing account.
 - Add workouts to your account and add exercises to each workout.
-- Track your progress over time by recording the number of sets, reps, and weight for each exercise in each workout.

 ## Screenshots